fluttercommunity/plus_plugins/packages/share_plus/README.md

 Wraps the ACTION_SEND Intent on Android and UIActivityViewController on iOS.

-Also compatible with Linux by using "mailto" to share text via Email.

 ## Platform Support

 | Android | iOS | MacOS | Web | Linux | Window |
 |:-------:|:---:|:-----:|:---:|:-----:|:------:|
 |    ✔️    |  ✔️  |   ✔️   |  ✔️  |   ✔️   |    ✔️   |

+Also compatible with Windows and Linux by using "mailto" to share text via Email.

+Sharing files is not supported on Windows and Linux.

 ## Usage

-To use this plugin, add `share` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
+To use this plugin, add `share_plus` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Example